ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

     -   Multiple Data Holders will be supported.
 -   **Data Recipient**:
     -   Multiple Data Recipients will be supported.
-- 	**Directory**:
+- 	**Registry**:
-    -   It is envisaged that only one directory will be supported and will be maintained by the Australian Competition and Consumer Commission (ACCC).
+    -   It is envisaged that only one registry will be supported and will be maintained by the Australian Competition and Consumer Commission (ACCC).

 ## 3.1.
 Data Holder
 The Data Holder (DH) is a system entity that authenticates a consumer (resource owner or user), as part of an authorisation process initiated by a Data Recipient, and issues an authorisation for that Data Recipient to access the consumer's data via published APIs.

-A Data Holder MUST be accredited in order to participate in the CDR Federation.
-Accreditation rules for Data Holders are beyond the scope of this artifact.

 A Data Holder assumes the role of an **[OIDC]** [OpenID Provider](https://openid.net/specs/openid-connect-core-1_0.html#Overview).